ANDREA ALVAREZ RENO

 Living in Chicago I adapted to the bitter cold weather and to married life; I began taking calligraphy classes and started learning from some of the best calligraphers in the world and promoting my work.
 Seven months later I was the lead cake artist at the very popular Bittersweet Pastry Shop.
 My second job in Chicago was with the boutique cake studio Elysia Root Cakes.

-Work does not feel like work to me but when I am not making art you can find me doing Crossfit, snuggling my four legged baby Manolo or watching a crime investigation documentary.
+Work does not feel like work to me but when I am not making art you can find me doing Crossfit, snuggling my four legged baby Archie, cooking a healthy meal or watching a crime investigation documentary.